logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/cloud.rst

-Quickstart on AWS and GCP (Multi-Host Installation)
+AWS and GCP (Multi-Host Installation)
 -----------------------------------------------------

 First, you need to create the virtual machines on AWS EC2 or GCP Compute Engine where Hopsworks will be installed (Centos/RHEL 7.x and Ubuntu 18.04 are supported).
 You pick one VM as the head node and on the account on that server with sudo access, you need to setup password ssh access to all the worker nodes.